-- (B) The election official may designate, in writing, election workers to perform this function.
-All personnel assigned to the duty of signature verification shall subscribe to an oath administered by the election official regarding the discharge of their duties.
-Personnel shall be trained in the signature verification process prior to actually comparing any signatures. - (C) In this section, signature verification process, if all other factors match for voter's eligibility, the election official and/or canvass review board may approve the counting of a ballot if it meets the following "fuzzy match" criteria for the personal identifier: - (i) "Date of Birth" fuzzy match includes ONE of the following: - (a) Two dates with the maximum of 1 digit in difference "03/27/1945" and "03/27/1946"; or - (b) Transposition of month and day portion of the Date of Birth: "05/11/1935" and "11/05/1935." - (ii) A "Social Security Number" or Alaska Driver's license or State ID fuzzy match include ONE of the following: - (a) Two numbers with a maximum of 2 digits in difference, any number position; or - (b) Two consecutive numbers are transposed. - (D) Missing or invalid signature or personal identifier.
-If a voter's signature or personal identifier is missing or determined to be invalid, the election official shall, within three days of initial processing of the envelope, send a letter to the voter explaining the lack of a valid signature and/or personal identifier. - (i) The letter shall be sent to the address to which the ballot was mailed. - (ii) The voter may: - (a) Fill out the form included with the letter and return the form to the address specified on the form; or - (b) Come to the location identified in the letter and present valid identification to an election official and sign a form provided by the election official authenticating the envelope. - (iii) If the authentication is still determined to be invalid, the voter shall be notified in writing that their ballot is rejected. - (E) Ballot cure policies and procedures will be established pursuant to the election policies developed under CBJ 29.07.250. - (4) The ballot review team may begin reviewing and processing by-mail ballots prior to election day as part of the election review process to prepare them for counting.
-The tabulation of ballots will not begin until after 8:00 p.m. on election day.
+- (i) "Date of Birth" fuzzy match includes ONE of the following: - (a) Two dates with the maximum of 1 digit in difference "03/27/1945" and "03/27/1946"; or - (b) Transposition of month and day portion of the Date of Birth: "05/11/1935" and "11/05/1935." - (ii) A "Social Security Number", or Alaska Driver's license, or State ID,or Voter ID fuzzy match includes ONE of the following: - (a) Two numbers with a maximum of 2 digits in difference, any number position; or - (b) Two consecutive numbers are transposed. - (D) Missing or invalid signature or personal identifier.
+If a voter's signature or personal identifier is missing or determined to be invalid, the election official shall, within three days of initial processing of the envelope, contact the send a letter to the voter explaining the problem lack of a valid signature and/or personal identifier and provide them an opportunity to cure the issue. - (i) The letter Letters shall be sent to the address to which the ballot was mailed. - (ii) The voter may: - (a) Fill out the form included with the letter and return the form to the address specified on the form; or

+(b) Come to the location identified in the letter and present valid identification to an election official and sign a form provided by the election official authenticating the envelope.

-(d) Multiple and replacement ballots.
-If the voter is issued a replacement ballot, the first valid ballot received and reviewed at the ballot processing center is counted.
+- (ii)(iii) If the authentication is still determined to be invalid, the voter shall be notified in writing that their ballot is rejected. - (E) Ballot cure policies and procedures will be established pursuant to the election policies and rules of procedure developed under CBJ 29.07.005250. - (3)(4) The ballot review team may begin reviewing, scanning, and processing by mail ballots prior to election day as part of the election review process to prepare them for tabulation counting.
+The tabulation of ballots will not begin until after 8:00 p.m. on election day. - (d) Multiple and replacement ballots.
+If the voter is issued a replacement ballot, the The first valid ballot received and reviewed at the ballot processing center is counted.

 Subsequently received ballots from the same voter are not counted.
 Subsequent ballot envelopes received from a voter who has already voted shall be marked "rejected," segregated from approved ballot envelopes, remain unopened, and forwarded to the canvass review board for final adjudication.
 The voter shall be notified by letter mailed to their mailing address and, if applicable, temporary mailing address.